mildlydiverting/whitney-mcp-ts/README.md

 Note the CSV datasets linked above are CC0, which may be more permissive than the API terms.

+Not affiliated with the Whitney Museum of American Art.
+This is a third-party wrapper around their public API, which is documented at <https://whitney.org/about/website/api>.

 ## Thanks

+See also Sam Parsons' [whitney-museum-mcp](https://github.com/sam-parsons/whitney-museum-mcp) — a Python/FastMCP server over the same API, with Docker and HTTP transport.

 To the Whitney's digital team for publishing an API at all, and for documenting it properly.
 And for writing nice blog posts that explicitly say they use claude code, because that makes me feel less guilty for vibe coding this whole shebang.